EmbedJournal/embedjournal/_posts/2013-08-12-interface-7-segment-display-with-microcontroller.md

 To use all the 4 displays to display 4 different data at the same time, you should follow this sequence.

-  1. <span style="line-height: 16px;">Write data to be displayed to Segment 1 into the data latch.</span>
+  1. Write data to be displayed to Segment 1 into the data latch.
   2. Enable First Segment.
   3. Wait for some time.
   4. Disable First Segment.